 • I recently completed an article commissioned by Zizi Papacharissi for her new edited book, The Routledge Companion to Digital Media and Democracy.
 It’s a future-oriented theory and overview piece that takes stock of the development of the research over the last 25 years or so.
 It’s titled ‘What is Gone and What Remains in the Research on Digital Engagement?’
 I made the final mix shortly after the U.S. election result.
-If you’d like to read it, email me for a copy or message me on Bluesky.
+You can download a preprint here.

-• Three new journal articles and a public report from O3C’s Leverhulme-funded project Understanding the Everyday Sharing of Misinformation are hot off the press:
+• New journal articles and a public report from O3C’s Leverhulme-funded project Understanding the Everyday Sharing of Misinformation, hot off the press:

 • Hall, N-A., Hall, N-A., Chadwick, A., Vaccari, C., Lawson, B., & Akolgo, P. (2024).
 Research Update: Misinformation on Personal Messaging—Are WhatsApp’s Warnings Effective?
 Online Civic Culture Centre, Loughborough University.
 28pp.
 (Press release) (Download pdf).